C.D. Guadalajara: "El Campeonísimo" (1955–1970)

-The Dark Era (1971–1983)
+"Las Chivas Flacas" (1971–1983)

 During the 1970s and early 1980s, Guadalajara struggled a lot.
 In the 1970–71 season, the team finished very close to the relegation zone.
 The best they could manage to reach was the play-offs twice, with a fifth-place finish in 1971–72 and a sixth-place finish in 1976–77.
 They began to be nicknamed "Las Chivas Flacas" (The Lean Goats), due to their lean athletic performances.
-During the 1980–81 season, on February 14, 1981, the bus transporting the team to a match in the city of Puebla was hit by a trailer, taking the life of midfielder Jose "Pepe" Martínez.
+During the 1980–81 season, on February 14, 1981, the bus transporting the team to a match in the city of Puebla was hit by a trailer, taking the life of midfielder José "Pepe" Martínez.
 During 1980–81 season, the team reached a third-place ranking.
 Eleven years after their near-relegation in 1971, Guadalajara managed to escape it yet again in the 1981–82 season by just one point.

 Recovery (1983–1991)

 Improvement came soon after the hiring of coach Alberto Guerra, who had been a player for Guadalajara during the mid '60s.
 During the 1982–83 season, Guadalajara finished seventh in the league and qualified for the playoffs, going on to eliminate Atlante in quarter-finals and América in Semifinals.
 The team reached the finals for the first time since the playoff format was introduced in the '70s, where they would go on to lose to Puebla in a penalty shootout.
 Guadalajara would once again reach the Finals in 1983–84, only to lose to América by an aggregate score of 5–4.
-The club would continue being competitive the rest of the '80s and early '90s., with their very best performance in the 1986–87 season, where they would finish 1st in the regular season and win the Championship against Cruz Azul in the final.
-Their best players during this time were Benjamín Galindo, Eduardo de la Torre, José Manuel de la Torre, Fernando Quirarte, and Javier Aguirre among others.
+The club would continue being competitive the rest of the '80s and early '90s, with their very best performance in the 1986–87 season, where they would finish 1st in the regular season and win the Championship against Cruz Azul in the final.